 The ‘star’ to the right of the picture is actually the planet Venus, roughly the same size as the Earth.
 The orbit of Venus around the Sun brings it closer to earth than any other planet.
 It is often called Earth’s twin but it couldn’t be more different.

 Venus has a surface temperature of 460 degrees Centigrade, a surface pressure over 90 times that of Earth’s, and an atmosphere containing sulphuric acid and 96% carbon dioxide.
-This is a lesson for us earthlings not to keep pumping greenhouse gasses like carbon dioxide into our atmosphere.
+This is a lesson for us earthlings not to keep pumping greenhouse gases like carbon dioxide into our atmosphere.
 Can’t imagine there are too many Venusians there to do much about it either!